-To find out what your ovarian reserve is, it is important that you see a specialist doctor, who will carry out various clinical studies such as a vaginal ultrasound or certain hormone tests to determine the level and quality of your eggs, so that they can draw up a personalised plan so that you can have your baby.
+To find out what your ovarian reserve is, it is important that you see a specialist doctor, who will carry out various clinical studies such as a vaginal ultrasound or certain hormone tests to determine the level and quality of your eggs so that they can draw up a personalized plan so that you can have your baby.

 Here, we tell you more about your ovarian reserve and how it affects your fertility.